kintone-labs/kintone-ui-component/docs/document_en/docs/guides/search-box-customization.md

 ---
 id: search-box-customization
 Title: Search Box Customization
-sidebar_Label: Custom Search box
+sidebar_Label: Search Box Customization
 ---

 ## Overview
-This section describes how to create the search box by using the kintone UI's Text component, Button component, and the Notification component.
+This section describes how to create the search box by using the kintone UI Component's Text component, Button component, and the Notification component.

 ## Completed image
 The complete image of the search box is as follows: